 The parade, balloons and all, returned with a splash, following a new and much shorter route starting at 77th Street and Central Park West that's still followed today (with a few recent tweaks).
 The parade was locally televised in 1946 and started to appear on TV screens nationwide in 1947, the same year that the event was immortalized in "Miracle on 34th Street."

-When it comes to televised hosting duties and the Macy’s Thanksgiving Day Parade, most of us think of the familiar stable of morning news personalities from NBC, the parade’s official broadcast partner since 1955: Al Roker, Matt Lauer, Ann Curry, Meredith Vieira and, for what seemed like eternity, Willard Scott (1987-1998) along with a random assortment of co-hosts like Mary Hart and former Wheat Thins-hawker Sandy Duncan.
+When it comes to televised hosting duties and the Macy's Thanksgiving Day Parade, most of us think of the familiar stable of morning news personalities from NBC, the parade's official broadcast partner since 1955: Al Roker, Matt Lauer and, for what seemed like eternity, Willard Scott (1987-1998) along with a random assortment of co-hosts like Meredith Vieira, Mary Hart and former Wheat Thins-hawker Sandy Duncan.

-But get this: from 1962 to 1971, NBC’s coverage was hosted by none other than MNN’s favorite animal-loving octogenarian, Betty White, along with “Bonanza” actor Lorne Greene.
-We love you Al and Matt, but we’re thinking that NBC should bring Betty back … or at least bestow her with her very own float.
+But get this: From 1962 to 1971, NBC's coverage was hosted by none other than MNN's favorite animal-loving nonagenarian, Betty White, along with "Bonanza" actor Lorne Greene.
+We love you Al and Matt, but we're thinking that NBC should bring Betty back … or at least bestow her with her very own float.

 Ever wonder where the Macy's Thanksgiving Day Parade's sizable fleet of floats, balloons, falloons (floats with balloons on top) and balloonicles (self-powered balloon vehicles) are assembled?
 We'd always imagined they were produced in a magical, glitter-strewn workshop buried deep underneath Macy's massive store on 34th Street.

-Well, the truth isn’t that exciting.
-Since 1969, the Macy’s Parade Studio had been located in a nondescript warehouse in gritty Hoboken, N.J.
-However, a much larger (an upgrade of more than 30,000 square feet) and more state-of-the-art facility in nearby Moonachie, N.J., officially opened for business in October 2011.
-After a nine-month-long move into the spacious new LEED-certified digs, the Macy’s Parade Studio team is hard at work making last-minute preparations for this year’s parade.
+Well, the truth isn't that exciting.
+Since 1969, the Macy's Parade Studio had been located in a nondescript warehouse in gritty Hoboken, N.J.
+However, a much larger (an upgrade of more than 30,000 square feet), more state-of-the-art and LEED-certified facility in nearby Moonachie, N.J., officially opened for business in October 2011.
+That's where the Macy's Parade Studio team prepares for the parade.

 Giving the Macy's Day Parade's nonstop barrage of singing and dancing, Broadway has long played a major role in the annual holiday spectacle.
 During the 2003 parade, gravelly voiced actor and activist Harvey Fierstein channeled Mrs. Claus while dressed in drag as Edna Turnblad, the plus-sized Baltimore housewife he portrayed in the Broadway hit "Hairspray."
 Wrote Fierstein in a New York Times op-ed piece the day before the parade: " … tomorrow, to the delight of millions of little children (not to mention the Massachusetts Supreme Judicial Court), the Santa in New York's great parade will be half of a same-sex couple.
 And guess who the other half will be?
 Me!
 Harvey Fierstein, nice Jewish boy from Bensonhurst, dressed in holiday finery portraying the one and only Mrs. Claus."